Saccharum edule

 Saccharum edule is a species of sugarcane, that is a grass in the genus Saccharum with a fibrous stalk that is rich in sugar.
 It is cultivated in tropical climates in southeastern Asia.
-It has many common names which include duruka, tebu telor, Fiji asparagus, dule (Fiji), pitpit (Melanesia) and naviso.
+It has many common names which include duruka, tebu telor, PNG/Fiji asparagus, dule (Fiji), pitpit (Melanesia/New Guinea) and naviso.

-The young, unopened flower heads of Saccharum edule is eaten raw, steamed, or toasted, and prepared in various ways in Southeastern Asia, including Fiji and certain island communities of Indonesia.
+The young, unopened flower heads of Saccharum edule are eaten raw, steamed, or toasted, and prepared in various ways in Southeastern Asia, including New Guinea, Fiji and certain island communities of Indonesia.

 Description

 Saccharum edule is a perennial plant that grows in vigorous clumps that grow to a height of 1.5 to 4 m.
 Although the plant resembles sugarcane from a distance, the stem is much narrower and the leaves thinner and more flexible.
 The large flower panicles do not open but remain inside their leaf sheaths forming a dense mass.
 Saccharum edule is part of the Saccharum officinarum species complex and its genome has been investigated.